AzeemQ1596/Segement-Event-Tracking-VS-Code-Extension/README.md

 ### Available Features

-1. Extracting Segment Events to a Library ✨
+1. Extracting Segment Events to a Library ✨!
+Easily extracts goes through all .js or .jsx files in a workspace and extracts Segment events
 2. Code Assistant to make suggestions of existing code so you can simply paste existing code! 🥰
+3.
+4. Dynamic Theme switching!
+Based on your IDE theme type, the report table generated will change theme based on type of theme.
+5. Quickly find Segment events!
+Double-clicking on a row in the opens to the file and line number in the IDE.

 ### Seca supports: